What are Best Practices?

-Best practices vary widely in format, with some best practices containing internal sets of best practices themselves.
-The TIST expansion effort is supported by and relies on these best practices to succeed.
-Many of these are countercultural in the areas where we operate.
+Best Practices vary widely in format, with some best practices containing internal sets of best practices themselves.

 TIST Best Practices